Note: This initiative has ended.

-The end+disparities ECHO Collaborative is a national initiative to reduce health disparities among four disproportionately affected HIV subpopulations: MSM of color; African American and Latina women; transgender people; and youth aged 13-24.
+The end+disparities ECHO Collaborative was a national initiative to reduce health disparities among four disproportionately affected HIV subpopulations: MSM of color; African American and Latina women; transgender people; and youth aged 13-24.

-The 18-month collaborative aims to increase viral suppression rates in these four groups and to increase local quality improvement capacity.
-Participants help create a national community of learners from diverse program types, settings, and geographic locations.
-The initiative is managed by the Center for Quality Improvement & Innovation (CQII), funded by the HRSA Ryan White HIV/AIDS Program (RWHAP) and developed using the Project Extension for Community Health Outcomes (ECHO) model.
+The 18-month collaborative aimed to increase viral suppression rates in these four groups and to increase local quality improvement capacity.
+Participants helped create a national community of learners from diverse program types, settings, and geographic locations.
+The initiative was managed by the Center for Quality Improvement & Innovation (CQII), funded by the HRSA Ryan White HIV/AIDS Program (RWHAP) and developed using the Project Extension for Community Health Outcomes (ECHO) model.

 Call to Action